 With love and crying,

 Alice folded the letter in half and put it on the little nightstand in her room.
 High above her desk was the Black Stallion on the shelf where she kept it.
-She climbed the desk to get it down.
+She climbed the small writing desk to get it down.
 Under her bed was a bright red backpack, already packed with clothes.
-It had been packed from the last time she was in her room listening to her mother and dad fight.
+It stayed packed from the last time she was in her room listening to her mother and dad fight.
 She unzipped it and carefully put Black Stallion inside.
 This was it.
-Every other time it wasn’t.
-But this was the time.
+Every other time it wasn’t, but this was the time.
 Nothing was going to get better.
 She’d find a place in Raoul Wallenberg Forest to make a home, and eat berries and maybe learn how to hunt for food.
 There was a big bush by the crooked tree she could use to make a tent for the first couple of nights, and then figure it out from there.

 And once she was gone awhile, things would go back to happy.
 Kristen would never have wanted this.
-Kristen would’ve wanted happy.
-She was sure.
+Kristen would’ve wanted happy, she was sure.

 Alice took one last look at her room and then opened her bedroom window.
 She hadn’t noticed the arguing had stopped.
 There was a knock at her door.